jon-harper/jon-harper.github.io/docs/abs/printing.md

 Part cooling fans blow air on filament as it exits the nozzle.
 This quickly cools the material, "setting" it to prevent sagging and other blemishes.
 Materials like PLA benefit greatly from part cooling fans.

 A common myth is that ABS should be printed without a part cooling fan.
-ABS is prone to warp and delamination when cooled too quickly, and a belief developed that part cooling fans contribute to this.
+ABS is prone to warp and delamination when cooled too quickly, and a belief developed that part cooling fans directly cause this.
 Warp is generally caused by inadequate bed adhesion, and delamination is a sign that the air temperature is not high enough.

 When the air is at least 45°C (113°F), ABS behaves much like PLA printed at room temperature and needs a part cooling fan.
 After the initial cooling blast of air, the enclosure's high air temperature allows the ABS to continue cooling gradually.